detjandra/detjandra.github.io/index.markdown

 ---

 # Introduction
 Hello!
-My name is Donna, and I am a PhD student studying computer science at the University of Michigan.
-I am part of the [MLD3](https://wiens-group.engin.umich.edu/) group, advised by Professor Jenna Wiens.
-My research lies at the intersection of machine learning and healthcare.
-Broadly, my interests cover topics such as survival analysis and noisy label learning in the context of real-world problems like predicting the onset of Alzheimer’s disease and sepsis.
+My name is Donna, and I am a health scientist statistician at the Arizona Veterans Research and Education Foundation, where I use computational techniques, such as machine learning, to model long term outcomes in individuals with diabetes.
+I obtained my PhD in computer science from the University of Michigan in 2024 from the [MLD3](https://wiens-group.engin.umich.edu/) group.
+My dissertation specialized in machine learning, where I focused on survival analysis and noisy label learning, two settings that are broadly applicable in real-world problems.
 My CV can be found [here](https://github.com/detjandra/detjandra.github.io/blob/main/Donna_Tjandra_CV_2024.pdf).

 # Education
 - 2013-2018: University of Toronto